Is the secret to great red wine extended maceration?

 Extended maceration involves prolonged contact between the grape skins, seeds, and the juice or wine.
 This technique is employed to enhance the wine's colour, flavour, and tannic structure, with the duration and timing varying significantly:

-• Cold-Soaking: Occurring before fermentation, this method involves keeping freshly crushed grape juice at cold temperatures to prevent fermentation while extracting pigments and flavour-enhancing compounds from the skins.
+• Cold-Soaking: Before fermentation, this method involves keeping freshly picked fruit and their juice at cold temperatures to prevent fermentation while extracting pigments and flavour-enhancing compounds from the skins.
 It's particularly beneficial for grapes like Pinot Noir and Grenache, which possess less natural pigment.

-• Post-Fermentation Extended Maceration: This happens after the wine has fermented.
-The wine remains in contact with the skins and seeds for anywhere from a few days to over three months.
+• Post-Fermentation Extended Maceration: This happens after alcoholic fermentation.
+The wine remains in contact with the skins and seeds for anywhere from a few days to months.
 The aim is to develop a more rounded tannin structure through tannin polymerisation, where tannins bind together to form larger, less bitter compounds.

 The Art of Extended Maceration